quicwg/multipath/draft-ietf-quic-multipath.md

 The multipath extension as specified in this document is only enabled after a successful handshake when both endpoints indicate support for this extension.
-Respectively, all new frames defined in this extension are only used in 1-RTT packets.
+All new frames defined in this extension are only used in 1-RTT packets.

 As the handshake is not changed by this extension, the transport security mechanisms as specified in {{QUIC-TLS}}, such as encryption key exchange and peer authentication, remain unchanged.
-As such, the respective security considerations in {{QUIC-TLS}} apply unaltered.
-However, note that the limits as discussed on Appendix B of {{QUIC-TLS}}
+As such, the security considerations in {{QUIC-TLS}} apply unaltered.

+The limits as discussed on {{Appendix B of QUIC-TLS}}
-apply to the total number of packets sent on all paths.
+apply to the total number of packets sent on all paths, not each path separately.

 This specification changes the AEAD calculation by using the path ID as part of AEAD nonce (see {{nonce}}).
 To ensure unique nonces, path IDs